Xeraster/RealModeOS/readme.md

 #Features
-basic vga suppot (mode 3h only) v9958 support (only 1 x86 computer with a v9958 video card was ever built and its mine, so this isn't relevant to most people) the ability to use ps/2 keyboard controllers at io locations besides 0x60 and 0x64.
+basic vga suppot (mode 3h only) v9958 support (only 1 x86 computer with a v9958 video card was ever built and its mine, so this isn't relevant to most people) the ability to use ps/2 keyboard controllers at i/o locations besides 0x60 and 0x64.
 Modify kbdDataPort and kbdHighPort before compiling if using this, but for 99.9999999% of users its best to leave that setting the way it is.
 I only made this because I got the bus wiring wrong on that homnebrew 486 system to where the ps/2 was at 0x60 and 0x61 instead of 0x60 and 0x64.
 The text cursor position changing with the arrow keys mostly works.

 #Commands